chinhodado/persona5_calculator/README.md

 In general, fusion in Persona 5 is still mostly the same as in Persona 3 and 4, with a few additional rules:

- - There are rare persona (Regent, Queen's Necklace, Stone of Scone, Koh-i-Noor, Orlov, Emperor's Amulet, Hope Diamond and Crystal Skull) that when fused with a normal persona X will result in another persona either one or two ranks above or below X's current level.
-Whether to move up or down rank and whether to move one or two steps depending on the rare persona and X's arcana.
+ - There are rare persona (aka Treasure Demon) that when fused with a normal persona X will result in another persona either one or two ranks above or below X's current level.
+Whether to move up or down rank and whether to move one or two steps depends on the rare persona and X's arcana.
+   - In other word, given a rare persona and another non-rare persona X, when fusing them you will **not** always get a fixed result, but the result will vary depending on the non-rare persona X's current level.
+Please keep this in mind when using the fusion calculator.
+   - The rare persona are Regent, Queen's Necklace, Stone of Scone, Koh-i-Noor, Orlov, Emperor's Amulet, Hope Diamond and Crystal Skull

+ - When two rare persona are fused, the normal fusion formula is used.

  - Rare persona cannot be the result of a fusion.

  - When doing a fusion, either a normal one, a same-arcana-downrank one or a rare one, if the result is a rare persona, it will be skipped.

  - There is no longer 3-way fusion.